Online Human Services Degree Programs

 Are you compassionate?
 Do you enjoy serving others?
 Then, earning a degree in human services may be ideal for you.
 You will find this kind of program could be a jumping off point for many career paths for you.
 Especially if you wish to make a difference in the world.

 B.S.
 Human Services

 In this B.S. program, you will cover many areas across community.
 And, you will learn about social services.
 These areas, you will find, include elderly support and case management.
 You could also study crisis intervention, and more.
 You will learn how to make a difference across diverse contexts.
 So, you could work with diverse groups, from families to organizations.

 - Working in Modern Society

-This M.S. program is designed for current professionals in human services.
-It explores issues and skill areas in this field, like delivery and accessibility of services.
-You’ll also study how to plan and administrate programs that meet community needs.
+This M.S. program is designed for you if you are a current professional in human services.
+In it, you will explore issues and skill areas within the field.
+These, you will find, include delivery and accessibility of services.
+You will also study how you can plan and administrate programs that meet community needs.

 - Skills and Practice in Human Services